The Orchids are arranged in over 1800 genera divided into some 30,00 species.

 PRUNING in orchids are applied only for removing dead leaves or with diseases or the flowering branches that no longer have flowers, dividing the plant or even for separating new buds (called keikis).

 Pruning in landscaping and gardening is the practice of removing diseased, non-productive, or otherwise unwanted portions from a plant.
-A correct pruning cut will allow for quick healing and promote vigorous growth from the closest bud to the cut.
+A good tree surgeon Leeds will allow for quick healing and promote vigorous growth from the closest bud to the cut.

 The pruning tool should be a small gardening scissor always sterilized with fire at every new cut on the plant.